Lramseyer/vaporview/WCP_DOCS.md

 - **`open_document`**
   - Convenience wrapper to open a waveform file in Vaporview.
   - Internally maps to the `vaporview.openFile` command and supports options like `uri`, `load_all`, and `max_signals`.
   - Returns a WCP-style ack object including the document `uri` **immediately** if the file is found.
+  - The `uri` in the ack response uses the **exact same format** as the `uri` parameter in the request.
-  - Sends a `waveform_loaded` event to all connected clients when the document is fully loaded.
+  - Sends a `waveform_loaded` event to all connected clients when the document is fully loaded, using the same URI format as the input.

 - **`add_signal`**
   - Adds a single signal to the viewer using either `netlist_id`, `instance_path`, or `scope_path + name`.